-The attrition rate does not take into account the reasons beginning and ending enrollments differ.
-A decrease in enrollment that occurs because of students dropping out cannot be distinguished from a decrease that occurs because of students moving, being retained, or graduating early (Appendix A).
 The attrition rate can fluctuate because of factors that are not considered reflections of school performance, such as the student mobility rate, and factors Texas has chosen not to include as accountability performance measures, such as retention rates.
 When used as a proxy for a longitudinal dropout rate, the attrition rate overstates the dropout problem.